revature-associate-code-samples/code-samples-for-Davidson-Bock/Project 2/README.md

 * Coded the front end using TypeScript, CSS, and HMTL.
 * Leveraged Angular to build the front end.
 * Implementing AJAX to manage HTTP requests.
+* Used Bootstrap to enchance the CSS styling.

 ## Technologies
-TypeScript, HTML, CSS, Angular, BootStrap, AJAX
+TypeScript, HTML, CSS, Angular, Bootstrap, AJAX